Can rewards justify the huge £650 fee on this top end Amex card?

 Hotel extras

 Book via Amex for a Fine Hotels & Resorts stay and you’ll get a room upgrade (if available), early check-in, late checkout and free breakfast.
-However you do need to book direct, and since we got a package of flight and hotel from BA, we missed out.
+However you do need to book direct with Amex, so you might find a cheaper option elsewhere.

 Our podcast